taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 6

 *Soka: "Why do you want to go out there so bad?
-It's nice inside your bubbles."*
+It's so much nicer inside your bubbles."*

 *Min: "Because I *know* this is fake.
 I want reality, no matter how *ugly* it is."*